-The proposed HUGS Pipeline route involves 10 parcels of land, with up to 7 impacted landowners in total (noting some landowners own more than one parcel of land in the proposed route).
+The proposed HUGS Pipeline route involves 10 parcels of land, with up to 6 impacted landowners in total (noting some landowners own more than one parcel of land in the proposed route).

-Following the survey work and route options refinement, Lochard has determined that the route shown in Figure 2 is the best option, with the least impacts.
+Following the survey work and route options refinement, Lochard Energy has determined that the route shown in Figure 3 is the best option, with the least impacts.

-Lochard Energy has existing relationships with some landowners within this group.
-It is understood that each individual within this group has English as the primary language spoken.
+Lochard Energy has existing relationships with some landowners within this proposed route and it known that each landowner has English as the primary language spoken.

-Broadly, the 2016 Census data for Port Campbell, the township closest to the project area, illustrates that:
+Broadly, the 2021 Census data for Port Campbell, the township closest to the project area, illustrates that:

-- 81.7% of people only spoke English at home.
-The only other response for language spoken at home was French (0.9%). - The most common ancestries in Port Campbell were Australian 28.7%, English 24.8%, Scottish 10.9%, Irish 10.7% and Italian 3.3%. - Aboriginal and/or Torres Strait Island people represent 1.1% of the population.
+- 86.1% of people only spoke English at home.
+Other languages spoken at home include Indonesian 2.6%, Spanish 1.3% and Japanese 1.3%. - The most common ancestries in Port Campbell were Australian 45.5%, English 29.9%, Scottish 19%, Irish 5.6% and Italian 4.8%. - Aboriginal and/or Torres Strait Island people represent <1% of the population.